andrei-deeyu/lpa-1/README.md

 ### Help
 * [ ] Add mailto explanation for Chrome: chrome://settings/handlers
-* [ ] Add an introJS to show the function/power user options in the app.
+* [x] Add an intro to show the function/power user options in the app.

 -----